 While Fighting is a measure of a character's inherent combat prowess, Agility is instead a means of defining that character's coordination and nimbleness.
-It exemplifies grace (if not grace under fire), and is used whenever a character is attempting to resolve ranged combat (whether in an offensive or defensive capacity), not to mention while operating complex machinery or catching thrown objects.
+It exemplifies grace, if not grace under fire, and is used whenever a character is attempting to resolve ranged combat (whether in an offensive or defensive capacity), not to mention while operating complex machinery or catching thrown objects.
 Agility is also important when piloting all manner of vehicles.

 The Agility score of a character can be divided into two useful secondary abilities: Dexterity and Balance.
 Dexterity, abbreviated Agy (dex), is the portion of one's Agility that is dedicated to manual dexterity.
-Dexterity is invoked when characters attempt delicate or exacting tasks of finesse, such as firing a hand gun or bow, engaging in sleight of hand, flinging thrown weapons, or carving a likeness of a person or object out of stone (or wood, or clay, or whatever).
+Dexterity is invoked when characters attempt delicate or exacting tasks of finesse, such as firing a handgun or bow, engaging in sleight of hand, flinging thrown weapons, or carving the likeness of a person or object out of stone (or wood, or clay, or whatever).
 In other words, Dexterity is an active ability score.